Seal of Dane County County of Dane

 What is a Climate Action Plan?

 In 2020 Dane County published our own Climate Action Plan: Today's Opportunity for a Better Tomorrow: 2020 Dane County Climate Action Plan.
-The CAP sets forth an ambitious set of climate goals for Dane County and lays out programs, policies, and projects that will enable the County to meet those goals.
-Using established best practices for carbon accounting, our CAP quantifies the county’s baseline emissions and from there sets future emission goals.
-Most important, the CAP focuses on programs, policies and projects that will be most effective in meeting those goals.
+The CAP lays out programs, policies, and projects that will help the County effectively meet its climate goals.
 The resulting CAP is our roadmap to determine how to best to reduce our greenhouse gas emissions.

 Our CAP is a path toward sustainability, not just for county government but also the business community, homeowners, and other local governments.
 This CAP will be updated periodically to reflect changes and incorporate lessons learned.